-While schools and colleges have been closed, parents have been using online technology to “home school” their children.
+While schools and colleges are shut, parents have been using online technology to “home school” their children.
 This practice has proved very difficult as the lockdown months have gone on.
-There is evidence that this isolation has caused some safeguarding issues and mental health concerns as children are missing their friends and routine.
+There is evidence that this isolation has caused mental health concerns as children are missing their friends and routine.

-There have also been disparities between families in how they have been able to help their children with their schooling.
-Many children have access to the internet at home to go online and continue their learning via Zoom and other programs, however, some disadvantaged children cannot access these facilities.
+Firstly, there have been disparities between families in how they have been able to help their children with their schooling.
+Many children have access to the internet at home to go online and continue their learning via Zoom and other programs.
+However, some children cannot access these facilities.

 A Second Spike

-Governments in Wales and England have found that getting children back into school after the lockdown is not an easy task.
+Secondly, the Governments in Wales and England have found that getting children back into school after the lockdown is not an easy task.
 They face uncertainties regarding distancing, group sizes and scientific concerns that if we let our guard down too soon, there may be a second spike of the epidemic.
-However, many “experts” and parents are concerned that not re-opening schools could have a long-term impact on children’s education levels and well-being.
+Moreover, many “experts” and parents are concerned that not re-opening schools could have a long-term impact on education and well-being.

 Current policies in Wales and England indicate that schools may not re-open until September.
-Examination results will not be an essential requirement to determine the future placement of older learners and use of a wide range of technology will be encouraged for individual and group participation
+Moreover, examination results will not be an essential requirement for older learners.
+Also the use of a wide range of technology will be encouraged for individual and group participation

-In a brilliantly written text, the author discusses what schools can do to avoid being left behind.
-Based on his interviews and discussions with a range of young students, Martin considers that our schools and education policymakers need an urgent wake-up call in terms of the curriculum offered and the use of an increasing range of technology to promote teaching, learning and assessment.
+In a brilliantly written text, the author discusses what schools can do to avoid being behind.
+Based on his interviews and discussions with a range of young students.
+Martin considers that our schools and education policymakers need an urgent wake-up call.

 He considers that new technology has made measuring student “achievement” by using tests to determine fact retention virtually redundant.
 Learners today can reach any information they wish by just clicking a mouse.